-Welcome to my little blog where I post things from time to time.
+Welcome to my blog where I post things from time to time.
 All of my recipes are grain-free and sugar-free.
-Most of them are ketogenic, as well.
+Most of them are ketogenic and Paleo, as well.

 I practice cyclical keto and intermittent fasting.
 That means most days I’m in ketosis with a blood beta hydroxybutyrate level above 0.5 mmol/dL, which I confirm with a finger stick once or twice a day.

 I’ve been in and out of ketosis for over 4 years, and I intentionally go out of ketosis every few days.
 I just started fasting more over this past summer.
 I went from a consistent 12-16 hour fast everyday, with my last meal around 5pm and then breakfast about 16 hours later, to working my way up to 72 hours straight!
 My favorite style of intermittent fasting, right now, is a combination of doing 18 hour fast most days and 24 hour fasts once a week or more.

 I have a major sweet tooth, so when I am eating I’m usually trying to whip up some kind of weird experiment that tastes like sugar and carbohydrate goodness, but isn’t!
 All of my recipes use natural sugar-free sweeteners, and I never ever use any sugar-free sweeteners that are associated with a negative body of research.
 That means no saccharine, sucralose, or any other chemical compound of a similar nature.